 Investing legend Jack Bogle, founder of The Vanguard Group of mutual funds, stated in his book, Enough, that dividend income had provided about 40 percent of the historic total return for equities.
 When the stock market is down, the dividend income is the only positive return from the investment.
 At present, the average dividend for a member of the Standard & Poor’s 500 Index is around 1.9 percent.

 DuPont pays a dividend of 2.93 percent.
 For Caterpillar, the dividend yield is 2.79 percent.
 The income stream provided by Boeing to its shareholders is at 1.44 percent.
 All have a history of increasing the dividends paid to shareholders.

 In addition to rewarding shareholders in the present with a healthy dividend payment, each of these companies is positioned to do well in the future as a result of global growth.

 Major Growth Will Continue Overseas

-China, India, Brazil and other emerging market nations are going to bring one billion new members to the global consumer class, according to a study by McKinsey Global Institute, the research arm of McKinsey & Co., the consulting firm.
+China, India, Brazil, and other emerging market nations are going to bring one billion new members to the global consumer class, according to a study by McKinsey Global Institute, the research arm of McKinsey & Company, the consulting firm.